gnomezgrave/copy-dynamodb-table/README.md

 Copies one dynamo DB to another

 This script will copy one DynamoDB table to another one along with it's metadata.
+This uses `multiprocessing.Process` to have multiple parallel scanners on the source table in order to **significantly improve the performance** (and decrease the runtime).

 ## How to run